Fitbit Ionic full review

 The Ionic comes pre-loaded with: 10-minute abs; 7-minute workout; and a 20-minute Treasure Chest (including jumping jacks, pushups, shadow boxing, shoulder tap pushups, one-legged spidermans, high knees, jumping jacks, superman planks, bicycle kicks and more).

-Access to all the workouts and auto coaching in the Coach app will cost £7.99 per month - on top of the £299 you’re already paying for the watch itself - but we think Coach will be the killer app, offering personal training from the wrist.
+Access to all the workouts and auto coaching in the Coach app costa £7.99 per month - on top of the £249 you’re already paying for the watch itself - but we think Coach will be the killer app for many people, offering personal training from the wrist.
+The new Fitbit Premium offers Coach plus other benefits at the same price.

 Next year the Ionic will be able to monitor glucose levels through the under-the-skin G5 Mobile sensor through a partnership with Dexcom.

 Is the Fitbit Ionic really a smartwatch?

-Fitbit call the Ionic a "smartwatch with a purpose", which is health and fitness.
+Fitbit calls the Ionic a "smartwatch with a purpose", which is health and fitness.
 This in itself is quite smart as other smartwatches try to be everything to everyone, and therefore lack a significant purpose.
 It's clear that the Apple Watch, for example, is trying to catch Fitbit up on the fitness front, but can't offer some benefits such as sleep monitoring because of its lousy battery life.
 For more on this shoot-out read our Apple Watch vs Fitbit feature.

 On top of all of the health and fitness features, the Fitbit Ionic also offers a plethora of smartwatch features.
 There’s 2.5GB of storage that allows you to store 300 songs or a bunch of podcasts and audiobooks (whatever helps you on your run or down the gym) right onto the watch to accompany you on your workouts.
 To complement the new on-board music feature, Fitbit has also launched new Fitbit Flyer Bluetooth headphones, priced at £109.99 / $129.95.
 You load music onto the tracker using the Fitbit Connect desktop app, and it's compatible with iTunes and the major digital music players - although not Spotify.

 You can set a silent alarm that buzzes on your wrist.
 If you don't press the button to dismiss it, it will snooze once for nine minutes.